Notzilla

-Notzilla is a 2020 American monster comedy film written and directed by Mitch Teemley.
-A parody of kaiju films, particularly those in the Godzilla franchise, the film stars Frederic Eng-Li, Tifani Ahren Davis, Tim Bensch, Samantha Russell, and Michael Bath.
+Notzilla is a 2019 American monster comedy film written and directed by Mitch Teemley.
+A parody of Japanese kaiju films, particularly those in the Godzilla franchise from Toho, the film stars Frederic Eng-Li, Tifani Ahren Davis, Tim Bensch, Samantha Russell, and Michael Bath.

 Plot

 In 1962, the JSDF kills a mother kaiju, Notzilla, despite the protestations of paleontologist Dr. Itchihiro "Hiro" Honda, who believes he can restore her to her normal, smaller size.
 He rescues her egg, and takes it to Ohio, but accidentally flushes it down the jet-powered airplane toilet.
 Ejected from the plane, it falls into the Ohio River.
 The scientists of Cincinnati's Secret Nuclear Underground Government Installation (SNUGI) convene, conducted by SNUGI's head, Dr. Richard Blowheart.
 After another nuclear reactor test ends in an explosion, Richard and his assistant Dr. Shirley Yujest spot the Notzilla egg in the river, and Richard takes it.
 It's explained that when the species "Notzillasaurus Partiontildon" consumes alcohol it grows to abnormal proportions.
 Later that day, the Notzilla hatches, and immediately begins dinking all of Richard's beer.

 Notzilla continues to grow, and escapes.
 Hiro wants to save the monster, while Richard wants to exterminate him.
 The SNUGI scientists search for him in their research vessel the Pseudoscientifica.
 When the now-immense Notzilla surfaces, a stowaway, Bobby, believing Notzilla has killed his grandfather, leaps onto his back with a handgun.
 Upon learning his grandfather is still alive, Bobby throws the handgun onto the deck.
 The sound startles Notzilla, who rushes away.

 Hiro admits he was responsible for Notzilla coming to America.
 Richard contacts The Pentagon for help in destroying Notzilla, but as most of the armed forces are preoccupied with the Cuban Missile Crisis, he can only reach Frigidair General Dirk Bogus, "head of military refrigeration for all of Southwestern Ohio."
 Rockets, shells, and missiles have no effect on Notzilla, who knocks over vehicles and soldiers "as if they were nothing but toys!"
 A squadron of fighter jets arrives, but Notzilla grabs and cuts the wires they are hanging from.
 Planning to follow the monster to Cincinnati, Bogus asks Richard if SNUGI happens to have any super-secret weapons lying around, prompting Richard to unveil his Super-Secret Uber-Fission Mega Blaster.

 Hiro confronts Richard, who mentions that, as a side effect, his weapon will irradiate Cincinnati for the next 50 years.
 Hiro, who has a black belt in haiku, immobilizes Richard by reciting profoundly beautiful poetry.
 Shirley shares with Hiro her theory of "warm fusion", which potentially holds the key to returning Notzilla to his normal size.